 - key partnerships

 - other successes-to-date

-To learn how to expertly complete the other sections of your business plan, reference our complete business plan template.
+To learn how to expertly complete the other sections of your business plan, reference our complete simple business plan template.

 Other Resources for Writing Your Business Plan